In this article Author J.B. Rajkumar is sharing his experience in Implementing Automated Regression Testing in the Agile Environment.

 Challenge 3: Script Development Phase

-The Automation testers, developers, business analysts and project stakeholders all contribute to kick-off meetings where “user-stories” are selected to next sprint.
-Once the “user-stories” are selected for the sprint, they are used as the basis for a set of tests.
+Automation testers, developers, business analysts, and project stakeholders altogether contribute to kick-off meetings where “User-Stories” are selected for the next sprint.
+Once the “User-Stories” are selected for the sprint, they are used as the basis for a set of tests.

 Challenge 4: Resource Management